 The Poche Centre encourages applications from two scholars from the same institution to visit for the same time period.

 This provides the opportunity to engage with greater confidence and return with a collective sense of experience.

-The visiting term is six weeks and includes
+The visiting term is up to six weeks and includes

 - return airfares